Skip to main content

 The right dose of melatonin for most adults is between 0.3 mg and 1 mg, taken about 90 minutes before bed.
 Higher doses (5 mg and up) are not more effective and often cause morning grogginess and vivid dreams.
 Start low and adjust by feel over a week.

-You will not get physically addicted to melatonin in the way you can to sleep medications.
+You will not get physically addicted to melatonin the way you can to sleep medications.
 You can become psychologically dependent on the routine, and high doses can desensitize your melatonin receptors over time.
 Sticking to 1 mg or less reduces this risk.

-Vivid dreams on melatonin are usually a sign of "REM rebound" (more concentrated REM sleep) or simply too high a dose.
+Vivid dreams on melatonin are usually a sign of REM rebound (more concentrated REM sleep) or simply too high a dose.
 Drop the dose to 0.3 to 1 mg.
-Most people lose the wild-dream effect within a few nights.
+Most people lose the effect within a few nights.

 Yes, melatonin can help with nighttime heartburn for some people.
 Studies show that 3 mg of melatonin at night can strengthen the lower esophageal sphincter (the valve at the top of the stomach), reducing acid reflux.
 We sometimes use it as an adjunct to standard reflux treatment, not a replacement.

-Melatonin starts shifting your circadian signal within 30 to 60 minutes.
+Melatonin starts moving your circadian signal within 30 to 60 minutes.
 The full sleep-onset benefit usually shows up over 90 minutes, which is why timing matters more than dose.
 If you take it as you lie down, you miss most of the window.

 Deep-Dive Questions

 Melatonin is a circadian signal, not a sedative.
-Ambien and trazodone work by knocking down the brain's "alert" systems with GABA or histamine pathways.
+Ambien and trazodone work by knocking down the brains alert systems with GABA or histamine pathways.
 Melatonin tells the body the night has begun, then your own sleep machinery takes over.
-The trade-off is that melatonin is gentler but slower, and it does not "force" sleep.
+The trade-off is that melatonin is gentler but slower, and it does not force sleep.

-Melatonin is a powerful antioxidant in the brain and supports the glymphatic system (the overnight pathway that clears waste, including amyloid-beta, the protein associated with Alzheimer's).
+Melatonin is a powerful antioxidant in the brain and supports the glymphatic system (the overnight pathway that clears waste, including amyloid-beta, the protein associated with Alzheimers).
 Animal data is strong.
 Human data is more modest but consistent.
 We use low-dose nightly melatonin as one piece of a brain-health protocol in older adults.

 Yes, melatonin is one of the best-studied tools for jet lag.
-For eastward travel (which is harder), take 3 to 5 mg at your destination's bedtime, starting on the night you arrive, for 3 to 5 nights.
+For eastward travel (which is harder), take 3 to 5 mg at your destinations bedtime, starting on the night you arrive, for 3 to 5 nights.
 Pair this with morning sunlight at the destination, which sets the clock more powerfully than melatonin alone.

 Melatonin has dual immune effects, and the answer depends on the specific condition.
 In some autoimmune diseases, low-dose melatonin appears protective.
 In others (lupus, rheumatoid arthritis flares), it can stir up the immune system.
 We do not start melatonin in active autoimmune disease without coordinating with the rheumatologist.